alexbabou/GuessTheFlag/README.md

 # GuessTheFlag
-A flag quiz project app from Hacking with Swift
+A flag quiz project app from Hacking with Swift.
+To play it, simply choose the correct flag.

 ## Demo
 <img src="https://dendev.net/Demos/GuessTheFlag-demo.gif"/>